- Dr Karen Harper, UQ

 - narrow down the methods with relevance to feeding and nutrition

-- analyse a range of fodders produced in temperate, sub-tropical and sub-tropical areas and measure their mechanical properties.
+- analyse a range of fodders produced in temperate, subtropical and tropical areas and measure their mechanical properties.

 The overall aim of the project is to develop a series of tests that predict the ease with which herbivores can disrupt the structure of fodder and determine the impact of fodder mechanical properties on fodder intake and nutritional value.